 Why Africa?
 Why Uganda?
-That is the question I ask myself, and the question others ask of me when I speak about my forthcoming novel, set for the most part more than twelve thousand kilometres from where I was born.
+That is the question I ask myself, and the question others ask of me when I speak about my novel, THE WOLF HOUR set for the most part more than twelve thousand kilometres from where I was born.
 And in the pause between that question and my answer, some deep current takes me back to sitting in a hot primary school classroom, analogue clock above the blackboard and maps on the walls.

 Like so many others I am a product of colonialism.
-The Tudor rose-pink of the English monarchy—where at one time it was said: The sun never sets because across an empire so extensive there was always at least one part of its territory in daylight—was precisely where I found myself.
+The Tudor rose-pink of the English monarchy — where at one time it was said: The sun never sets because across an empire so extensive there was always at least one part of its territory in daylight — was precisely where I found myself.

 I paid particular attention to those other pink hued countries, Canada, India, New Zealand, just to name a few, as well as the scatterings of islands throughout the pacific, but it was the carving up of Africa that drew me.
-The so-called scramble grabbed in the wake of the Berlin conference in the 1880s and followed by two world wars, fraught postcolonial independences, armed nationalist struggles and the rise of military regimes in whose aftermath former British territories still saw themselves as belonging to the Commonwealth of Nations.
+The so-called scramble, grabbed in the wake of the Berlin conference in the 1880s and followed by two world wars, fraught postcolonial independences, armed nationalist struggles and the rise of military regimes in whose aftermath former British territories still saw themselves as belonging to the Commonwealth of Nations.

 Why these divisions, why the alliances?
 Why the boundaries?